firefox-devtools/debugger/docs/mochitests.md

 C:\mozilla-build\start-shell.bat
 ```

-In the shell, navigate to the Debugger.html project folder.
+In the shell, navigate to the *debugger* project folder.
 On your first setup, `./bin/prepare-mochitests-dev` clones Firefox's repository (`mozilla-central`).
 Downloading all of Firefox's source files may take ~30-60minutes depending on your internet connection.

 After your initial setup, running `./bin/prepare-mochitests-dev` updates the cloned Firefox repository.